-The proposed two-step scenario takes into account major historical changes documented and discussed by the traditional grammarians of Russian with respect to numerosity, but also views them in the context of a particular templatic structure of the numeral-based QP, various parts of which were argued for independently.
-Already at this more or less sketchy level, the scenario suggests a direction for a particular solution to the puzzle of 'broken' agreement in Russian with the lower numerals (Q2): the plural morphology on the adjective is a manifestation of the [±singular] feature, while the apparently 'Genitive singular' morphology on the noun is a morphological expression of COUNTABILITY.
+The proposed two-step scenario takes into account some major historical changes documented and discussed by the traditional grammarians of Russian, but also views them in the context of a particular templatic structure of the numeral-based QP, various parts of which were argued for independently.
+Already at this more or less sketchy level, the scenario suggests a direction for a particular solution to the puzzle of "broken" agreement in Russian with the lower numerals (Q2): the plural morphology on the adjective is a manifestation of the [±singular] feature, while the apparently "genitive singular" morphology on the noun is a morphological expression of countability.
 One question that naturally arises under this scenario is why we see the result of this process only with lower numerals.
 In order to shed light on this and other important questions, we now look at the splitting process in slightly greater detail.